 Emotion leads when logic doesn't land quickly enough.

-The benefit of emotions is that the reaction is instantaneous and carries through the whole interpretation process.
-If you're working in a space where the audience doesn't have to care—where attention is optional, where we haven't earned trust, where logic would bounce without a spark—emotion has to go first.
-You can't reason someone into caring.
+The benefit of emotion is that the reaction is instantaneous and carries throughout the whole interactive process.
+If you are working in a space where the audience doesn't have to care (where attention is optional, where we haven't earned trust, where logic would bounce without a spark), emotion has to go first.
+You cannot reason someone into caring.
 You have to make them feel something first.

-That doesn't mean the functional layer disappears—quite the opposite.
+The functional layer does not disappear; quite the opposite.
 Emotion invites people in, but it's only effective if there's something underneath it worth staying for.
 A spark without substance burns out fast.
 The job of emotion is to draw attention, not to replace intention.

-So when should it lead?
+So when should emotion lead?
 When launching something new, especially in a category that's stale, or when repositioning a brand or trying to change perception before behavior.
 These moments are begging for an emotional spark.
-It cues what this is about before the functional message kicks in.
+It cues recognition about before the functional message kicks in.

-The best emotion-first work knows what it's triggering.
-Not just a feeling, but what emotion and when.
-It knows how to identify the cues that shape a brand's personality.
-It knows how to map the build.
-Interest, resonance, reflection.
-Not everything has to happen at once, but it all has to add up.
+The best feel-first work knows what it's evoking.
+Not just a feeling, but what emotion and when, identifying the cues that shape a brand's personality.
+Whether these anchors are interest, resonance, or reflection, not everything has to happen at once, but it all has to make sense together.

 We can reflect on Don Norman's three levels of emotional design, as outlined in his book "Emotional Design".
 In the book, he described emotion as either visceral, behavioral, or reflective.